Julien Faubert

-Julien Alex Thomas Faubert (born 1 August 1983) is a professional footballer who represented both France and Martinique internationally.
-He plays as a right winger or midfielder.
+Julien Alex Thomas Faubert (born 1 August 1983) is a French former professional footballer who played as a right back.
+Born in France, he played in one match for the France national team, in which he scored, before switching allegiance to the Martinique national team in 2014.

 Faubert started his footballing career in France with Cannes before moving to Bordeaux.
 In 2007, he moved to England to play for West Ham.
 In 2009, he spent a short period on loan with Real Madrid before returning to West Ham for the beginning of the 2009–10 season.
-He has represented both France U21 and France, the latter on only one occasion, scoring one goal.
-In 2014, he made his international debut for Martinique.
-He is nicknamed " Le TGV " or "The Express Train" from his time in French football.
+He has also played football in Turkey (for Elazığspor), Scotland (for Kilmarnock F.C.), Finland (for FC Inter Turku) and Indonesia (for Borneo F.C.)

+He is nicknamed "Le TGV" or "The Express Train" in France.

 Club career

 Cannes and Bordeaux

-Born in Le Havre, Faubert enrolled in the Cannes academy in 1998 and began his career as a right back, but with his crossing ability quickly became a right winger as well as playing in a midfield role.
+Born in Le Havre, Faubert enrolled in the Cannes academy in 1998 and began his career as a right back or left back, but with his crossing ability quickly became a right winger as well as playing in a midfield role.
 He made his Cannes first team debut in the 2002–03 season.
 He steadily earned notoriety as an important member of the squad and eventually caught the eye of several Ligue 1 sides.
 Bordeaux signed him in 2004, with whom he played in 96 league matches, as well as in the UEFA Champions League.